davis8dd/cellular-automata/README.md

   |1|      |2|      |3|      |4|      |5|      |6|      |7|      |8|
 ```

-## Installation
+## Build

-It's recommended to use Leiningen to build and execute this Clojure project.
+Clojure requires Java.
+It's highly recommended to use Leiningen to run this Clojure project.

-### Prerequisites
-Your terminal must support Curses.
+All commands are executed in this folder in a terminal.

 ## Usage
 Start the program by opening a terminal window in this directory and then running